 The federal reserve interest rates affect your finances personally.
 But how so?
 Here are some common questions about what happens when there is a change in federal reserve rates.

 Why do interest rates change?

-Interest rates change with the state of the country.
+The interest rate fluctuations have to do with the state of the U.S. economy.
 The more stable the job market and the economy, the higher the Fed raises interest rates.
 This is because the system—and Americans—can support it.
 And vice versa.

 *For all you history buffs, check out this timeline.

 How does the Fed rate affect me?

 Something as large-scale as the central bank of America may seem too lofty to comprehend.
 Still, the Fed's actions can have a substantial impact on your life.
 Interest-bearing savings accounts and certificates of deposits may earn less when Fed interest rates are low.